- Optimizely Web Experimentation

-How will this affect my existing audience integrations?
+Does this affect my existing audience integrations?

 There should not be any existing integration code that would be dependent on the existence of any particular visitor identity.

-How will this affect data exports?
+Does this affect data exports?

 optimizelyEndUserId.
 Your data export during this transitional period may contain both references to the